 - Securing keynotes or panel talks

 - Placing opinion pieces in prestigious publications

 - Developing strong ideas and helping you write the above

 - Securing profile pieces in national papers or business magazines

 - Promoting you to the media as the go-to commentator on your industry whenever topical stories arise

 - Book promotion

-- Coaching you through developing a book and sourcing a ghost writer if needed
+- Book consultancy, (or sourcing a ghost writer if needed)

 - Handling a negative story / crisis PR

-I do personal PR for individuals, not businesses or brands.
-People are much easier to PR than businesses because they have a story, a view and expertise.
+We focus on personal PR for individuals.
+This doesn’t mean a vanity project.
+The end goal for our clients is often to promote their business or event or charity.
+We view Personal PR as the vehicle to promote something.
+What a career in media has taught me is that people are much easier to PR than businesses because they have a story, a view and expertise.
 That’s what I’m an expert at drawing out.